Validating a dynamic input-output model for the propagation of supply and demand shocks during the COVID-19 pandemic in Belgium: Introduction

 \section{Introduction}

+The COVID-19 pandemic and the measures imposed to counter the spread of SARS-CoV-2 created severe disruptions to economic output globally, as evidenced by the profound impact on the Belgian economy.
+In 2020, 11.3~\% of the employees were temporarily unemployed and were furloughed 70~\% of their salary, amounting to an estimated 16.3 billion EUR of government spending \citep{ermg2021,struyven2021}.
+Further, the support offered to Belgian firms in the form of allowances and tax exemptions has been exceptional at a total expenditure in 2020 and 2021 of 11.6 billion EUR \citep{piette2022}.
+In addition to economic disruption, the COVID-19 pandemic also inflicted numerous consequences on public health \citep{mehta2022,davis2023} and well-being \citep{reiriz2023,tiete2021,sun2023,butterworth2022}, and education \citep{lee2020,maldonado2020,cohen2022,maisonneuve2023}.
+During the COVID-19 pandemic, policymakers worldwide thus faced a considerable challenge in effectively managing the virus' spread while minimising the devastating impacts on public health, education and economic activity.\\

-The \covid{} pandemic and the measures imposed to counter the spread of \sars{} created severe disruptions to economic output globally.
-Some industries experienced strong lack of demand or labor shortages, while others were only affected later by supply chain bottlenecks propagating upstream.
-Pichler et al. proposed a dynamic input-output model at the beginning of the \covid{} pandemic to quantify the impact of the aforementioned \covid{} related economic shocks in the UK \citep{pichler2020,pichler2022}.
-The model differs from traditional out-of-equilibrium input-output models in the way input bottlenecks are treated.
-When using a Leontief production function, every input is assumed binding and productive capacity easily becomes limited under economic shocks.
-For instance, the closure of restaurants during the pandemic can restrict output in the construction sector, which is not realistic and was not observed during the \covid{} pandemic.
-Using a survey regarding the importance and criticality of inputs, Pichler et al. \citep{pichler2022} demonstrated the stringent Leontief production function can be relaxed to several degrees.
-Using these Partially Binding Leontief (PBL) production functions, input bottlenecks can only limit productive capacity if they are considered important or critical to production.
-In doing so, Pichler et al. \citep{pichler2022} demonstrated their model achieved a higher prediction accuracy in light of empirical data.\\
+Within this context, mathematical models emerged as promising tools to assess the impact of government policies on pandemic progression and the impacts on public health, education and economic activity.
+Pichler et al. \cite{pichler2020} proposed a dynamic production network model (PNM) coupled to a disease transmission model (DTM) to investigate the epidemiological and economic impact of several lockdown release scenarios for the UK in May 2020.
+The model differs from traditional out-of-equilibrium PNMs in the way input bottlenecks are treated in the production function.
+Under the Leontief production function, every input is considered essential for production, and thus if a single input is unavailable, overall production will be reduced proportionally.
+As an example, the construction sector has restaurants as an input, most likely to entertain clients.
+Closing restaurants during the COVID-19 pandemic results in a sharp drop in the output of the construction sector under a Leontief production function, which is not realistic, especially in the short term.
+Using a survey on the criticality of inputs to production, Pichler et al. \cite{pichler2022} demonstrated how the stringent Leontief production function can be relaxed to a partially-binding Leontief (PBL) production function, resulting in a higher descriptive accuracy of empirical data.\\